Holidays

 Molasses thanksgiving cookies

-Molasses Cookies are a classic favorite that brings warmth and spice to your Thanksgiving festivities.
+The soft, slightly chewy texture of molasses cookies makes them an easy favorite around the holidays.
 To prepare them, cream together 1/2 cup of butter with 1 cup of brown sugar until fluffy.
 Beat in 1/2 cup of molasses and 1 egg.

 In a separate bowl, whisk 2 1/4 cups of flour with 1 teaspoon of baking soda, 1 teaspoon of cinnamon, 1/2 teaspoon of ginger and a pinch of salt.